Talaween/APISpeedTest/README.md

-# APISpeedTest
+# API Speed Test
-A Simple API to communicate with Google Speed API
+A Simple API to communicate with Google Page Speed API